hyperskill/hyperstyle/src/python/evaluation/inspectors/README.md

     fragments have these issues;
   - \[Optional\] full categorized statistics: for each category for each issue how many fragments have this issue
+- for each category base influence on the penalty statistics: min, max and median values

 An example of the printed statistics (without full categorized statistics):